Bootstrap confidence intervals for multiple change points based on moving sum procedures: Numerical studies

 Unlike in Section~\ref{sec:sim:notest}, the set of estimators $\wh\Cp$ returned by MoLP may not contain the estimators for all $\cp_j, \, j = 1, \ldots, q_n$, in practice.
 Therefore, we match each change point $\cp_j$ with an estimator $\wh\cp \in \wh\Cp$ as follows: If $\wh\Cp \cap \mc I_j \ne \emptyset$ with $\mc I_j = \{\lfloor (\cp_{j - 1} + \cp_j)/2 \rfloor + 1, \ldots, \lfloor (\cp_j + \cp_{j + 1})/2 \rfloor \}$, we regard that $\cp_j$ has been detected, and set an indicator $Z_j = 1$; otherwise, we set $Z_j = 0$.
 If there are multiple estimators falling into the set $\mc I_j$, we set the one closest to $\cp_j$ as its estimator $\wh\cp_j$.
 Then, the coverage of the pointwise CIs is calculated as the proportion of realisations where $\mc C^{\text{pw}}_j$ contains $\cp_j$ conditional on $Z_j = 1$, for individual $j = 1, \ldots, q_n$.
 The coverage of the uniform CIs is calculated as that of $\mc C^{\text{unif}}_j$ containing $\cp_j$, conditional on $\vert \wh\Cp \vert = q_n$ and $Z_j = 1$ simultaneously for all $j = 1, \ldots, q_n$; the lengths of the CIs are also calculated by taking average conditional on the detection of the corresponding change points.
 Figures~\ref{fig:full:teeth10}--\ref{fig:full:mix} plot the results from the {\tt teeth10} and {\tt mix} test signals when $\vartheta \in \{1, 4\}$.

 For those change points that are well-detected, the coverage observed here tends to be slightly more conservative compared to that reported in Section~\ref{sec:sim:notest}, which is attributed to the additional testing and conditioning, see Table~\ref{table:cov} for an overview of the comparison.
 On the other hand, for change points which are difficult to detect (i.e.\ the test statistics in their vicinity do not exceed the theoretically motivated threshold due to the corresponding $d_j^2\delta_j$ being small), the coverage is poor.
 Compare e.g.\ the coverage of the last change point $\cp_{13}$ in the {\tt mix} test signal reported in Figure~\ref{fig:full:mix}~(a) (resp.
 Figure~\ref{fig:full:mix}~(b)) with that in Figure~\ref{fig:mix}~(a) (resp.
 Figure~\ref{fig:mix}~(b)); the coverage is below the nominal level in the former and in the latter, we observe that the corresponding CIs are wide.
-The low coverage of uniform CIs observed in Figure~\ref{fig:full:mix}~(b) is inherited from that of the change point $\cp_{13}$ which is difficult to detect.
-Another factor contributing to the poor coverage of the pointwise and the uniform CIs for $\cp_{13}$ in this example, is that the events of $Z_{13} = 1$ and $\cap_{j = 1}^{13} \{Z_j = 1\}$ occur only on $3.1\%$ and $0.65\%$ of the realisations, respectively.
-Considering that the original test signal is stretched by $\vartheta^2 = 16$ times, and that the detection of the change points is determined according to the generous criterion described above, this behaviour is mostly attributed to spurious estimators not sufficiently close to $\cp_{13}$, being identified as its estimators on such realisations.
-This emphasises that the CIs are valid only conditional on actually having detected the change point and are no substitute for the uncertainty quantification related to whether the change point estimators are spurious or not.
+The low coverage of uniform CIs observed in Figure~\ref{fig:full:mix}~(b) is inherited from that of the change point $\cp_{13}$.
+In fact, when $\vartheta = 4$, the events of $Z_{13} = 1$ and $\cap_{j = 1}^{13} \{Z_j = 1\}$ occur only on $3.1\%$ and $0.65\%$ of the realisations, respectively.
+It indicates that the change at $\cp_{13}$ is too small to be asymptotically detectable.
+Consequently, the local maxima of the MOSUM statistic are typically not significant and, even if they are, it can be considered spurious (false positives).
+Additionally, the non-detectability of $\cp_{13}$ results in the location of the local maximum in this stretch being arbitrary in the sense of not being sufficiently close to $\cp_{13}$ in general (recall the generous criterion used to determine whether change points are detected).
+This example emphasises that the CIs are valid only conditional on actually having the change points detected, and are no substitute for the uncertainty quantification related to whether the change point estimators are spurious or not.